-Prior to the commencement of all courses, the Instructor of Record must provide a course syllabus, placed on an electronic course management system, (referred to below in its current form, as Moodle,) indicating the following:
+Prior to the commencement of all courses, the instructor of record (IOR) must provide a course syllabus, placed on an electronic course management system, (referred to below in its current form, as Moodle) that includes the following:

 Faculty Office Hours

-Faculty are expected to be available for conferences with students during times when students/faculty are not otherwise assigned (ie: lecture, lab, clinic, or research activities).
+All faculty members are expected to be available for conferences with students by appointment or during stated office hours when students/faculty are not otherwise assigned (i.e. lecture, lab, clinic or research activities.)
 Conferences may be requested either by instructors or students.

 Credit for coursework will be computed as follows:

-In the event that it becomes necessary to make a change in a lecture or laboratory schedule (lengthening, shortening, adding, canceling or rescheduling), the Registrar must be notified at least five working days prior to the change to avoid conflicts.
-No changes will be made without written approval by both the Department Chair and the Dean for Academic Affairs.
-It is the responsibility of the Instructor of Record to communicate directly with the students regarding any modifications of class schedule, time or location.
-Any permanent changes, after being approved by both the Dean and the Office of Student Affairs, should be communicated by the Registrar.
+Schedules will not be changed without written approval by both the department chairs and the dean for academic affairs.
+If it becomes necessary to change a lecture or laboratory schedule (lengthening, shortening, adding, canceling or rescheduling), the proposed changes must be made at least five working days prior to the lecture or laboratory and cleared by the registrar to avoid conflicts with other courses.
+It is the responsibility of the IOR to communicate directly with the students regarding any modifications of class schedule, time or location.
+Permanent changes, after being approved by the Office of Academic Affairs, will be communicated by the registrar.

 Elective courses will be graded on an "honors-pass-fail" basis.
-The instructor shall provide the student with a statement of the criteria for awarding the appropriate grade.
+The instructor shall provide the student with a statement of the criteria for awarding grades in the course syllabus.

-Instructors of Record may retain the services of guest lecturers with specific expertise on a particular topic.
-Guest lecturers may not work for or represent industry in the delivery of specific material without permission of the Department Chairs and Dean for Academic Affairs.
-Funds for payment for guest lecturers come from departmental budgets and must be requested and approved by the Department Chair prior to the term the course is taught.
+IORs may retain the services of guest lecturers with specific expertise on a particular topic.
+Guest lecturers may not work for or represent industry in the delivery of specific material without permission of the department chairs and dean for academic affairs.
+Funds for payment for guest lecturers come from departmental budgets and must be requested and approved by the department chair prior to the term the course is taught.

 Attendance in Courses and Clinic

-Policies regarding attendance in courses are determined by the Instructor of Record.
+Policies regarding attendance in courses are determined by the IOR.
 A clear statement of the policy and its use in grading will be articulated to the students in the course syllabus and at the beginning of class.
-Unless explicitly stated, attendance in classes, seminars, or laboratories, is at the discretion of the student, who is responsible for all requirements, including those requiring participation, material, and assignments covered in the course.
-Students missing any class, seminar, lab, or clinic may not expect special accommodations without prior specific requests to the Instructor of Record who has full discretion on such matters.
+Unless explicitly stated, attendance in classes, seminars or laboratories, is at the discretion of the student, who is responsible for all requirements, including those requiring participation, all materials and assignments covered in the course.
+Students missing any class, seminar, lab, or clinic may not expect special accommodations without prior specific requests to, and approval by, the IOR, who has full discretion on such matters.

 Attendance in clinic assignments is always mandatory.
-Procedures for dealing with anticipated absence and appropriate penalties or disciplinary action for failure to follow these procedures are established and communicated to the students by the Department of Clinical Education.
+Procedures for dealing with anticipated absence or disciplinary action for failure to follow these procedures are established and communicated to the students by the Department of Clinical Education.

 Leave from Courses and Clinic

 Students wishing to attend international, national or state-wide optometric activities or major academic meetings on days when classes and/or clinics are scheduled must request an excused absence for the activities they will be missing.
-Students must make the request in writing at least 4 weeks in advance to the course Instructor of Record (IOR) and/or respective Service Chief(s) (for internal clinics), or primary clinic supervisor (for external clinics).
+Students must make the request in writing at least four weeks in advance to the course IOR and/or respective service chief(s) (for internal clinics), or primary clinic supervisor (for external clinics).

-Students with excused absences are responsible for any missed material or assignments and may be required to switch sections to make up a missed lab or clinic.
-Any excused absence will be granted at the discretion of the IOR, Service Chief, or external site supervisor, and may be denied if it coincides with a written test, quiz or practical assessment, or if the student’s course performance is unsatisfactory.
-Any change in class or testing schedule to accommodate an excused absence is at the discretion of the Instructor of Record.
+Students with excused absences are still responsible for any missed material or assignments and may be required to switch sections to make up a missed lab or clinic.
+Any excused absence will be granted at the discretion of the IOR, service chief or external site supervisor, and may be denied if it coincides with a written test, quiz or practical assessment, or if the student’s course performance is determined to be unsatisfactory.
+Any change in class or testing schedule to accommodate an excused absence is at the discretion of the IOR.
 If a large percentage of the class seeks permission to attend an activity at the same time, the instructor may elect to reschedule or hold class at his or her discretion.
 Students are responsible for making up any examinations or assessments that may be missed during their absence.

-Students may appeal a decision relating to this policy in writing to the Dean for Academic Affairs.
+Students may appeal a decision on a request for excused absence in writing to the dean for academic affairs.

 Leave of Absence

-Upon petition in writing to the VP and Dean for Academic Affairs, a student in good standing may be granted up to a one year leave of absence in extenuating circumstances.
-Details are available in the Student Handbook.
+Upon petition in writing to the dean for academic affairs, a student in good standing may be granted up to a one-year leave of absence for extenuating circumstances.

-Permission to audit is on a space-available basis, in compliance with appropriate state statutes, and is at the discretion of the Instructor of Record.
-The auditor shall attend without formal recognition (i.e., transcript).
+Permission to audit is on a space-available basis, in compliance with appropriate state statutes, and is at the discretion of the IOR.
+The auditor shall attend without formal recognition (i.e. transcript credit.)

-Requests to audit are handled by the Office of Student Affairs, which shall communicate with the Department Chair and Instructor of Record of the course being requested for audit.
-The policy document on special students and auditing is detailed in the ”Auditing Courses” section of the Student Handbook.
+Requests to audit are handled by the Office of Student Affairs, which shall communicate with the appropriate department chair and IOR of the course being requested for audit.

 The SUNY College of Optometry Policy on Examinations is designed to minimize conflicts between examinations and other assessments of students during a given semester.
 For this policy, an examination is defined as a written assessment that requires a full class session for completion.
 A quiz is considered to be a single short written or oral assessment used to contribute not more than 10% to a final grade and that does not require a full class session for completion.
 A lab practical/assessment is essentially a non-written assessment of laboratory concepts that takes place during the laboratory portion of the course using materials or procedures taught in the laboratory.
 Written assessments of laboratory concepts, whether they are in the laboratory or classroom, are considered to be examinations or quizzes, depending on scope, and will be administered according to the following policy statements: